Johse/powerload-utilities/README.md

 ## IDB.Load.BCP
 Utility to load files and folders from a BCP-package to the Intermediate Database (IDB).
 This tool is under construction.
-Until the new verion is available use the IDB.Load.BCP from here: https://github.com/coolOrangeLabs/idb-load-bcp
+Until the new version is available use the IDB.Load.BCP from here: https://github.com/coolOrangeLabs/idb-load-bcp

 ## IDB.Load.Vault
 Sample code to extract data from Vault and fill the Intermediate Database (IDB).
 The example uses an Excel table to identify the files to be read out.